frainfreeze/tundra/README.md

 ## Customize
 To change index page simply edit this readme or configure `tundra.sh` to point at your index.md file.
-See configuration above.
+See `configure` above.

 To make new blog posts add source files to posts folder.

 Run `./tundra.sh -h` to see available options.

-Todo: custom themes, custom page layout.

-## Roadmap
-- multiple i/o formats support out of the box (*atm only by editing the pandoc calls)
-- output to docs folder option (for gh pages)
-- new themes
-- better configuration

 ## License
 Public domain.